 We see from these figures that (unsurprisingly) customers who were unable to pay in April may have accumulated greater bills that are past due at the end of July.
 For many utilities, arrears on past due accounts will be recovered as customers enroll in payment plans and start paying the bills that are past due.
 How much is recovered, and when, remains to be seen.
 However, the assistance that Governor Cooper announced on August 25th, as well as efforts by local non-profits and utilities that have (or are setting up) customer assistance programs, will help customers pay off their accumulated bills because of COVID-related hardships.

 Although EO 124/142 have expired, the impacts of COVID-19 and catching up customers on their delinquent bills in the wake of the moratorium will continue to affect utilities and their customers throughout the state.
 The EFC is continuing to track these financial impacts on North Carolina water and wastewater utilities as part of a project funded by the NC Policy Collaboratory, with the goal of providing information to state policy-makers that may consider additional ways to assist local governments and residents.
 We are currently recruiting utilities to share usage data with us, as well as report monthly numbers similar to the EO 124/142 monthly reports that were submitted to the NCUC.
-Any North Carolina water or wastewater utility willing to continue providing short monthly reports or share usage data with the EFC is encouraged to contact Elsemarie Mullins at firstname.lastname@example.org This information will enable us to summarize the mid-term impacts of COVID-19 and customer payments through the end of 2020 to policy-makers, and help us in developing more training and direct assistance for utilities in the state.
+Any North Carolina water or wastewater utility willing to continue providing short monthly reports or share usage data with the EFC is encouraged to contact Elsemarie Mullins at firstname.lastname@example.org This information will enable us to summarize a mid-term impact assessment and customer payments through the end of 2020 to policy-makers, and help us in developing more training and direct assistance for utilities in the state.
 Additionally, any utility currently seeking advice or direct assistance in dealing with the financial consequences of the pandemic and planning for recovery is encouraged to contact us.